-In writing about cross-sector partnerships, Kingsley and O'Neil (2004) describe the important role that a social network plays in growing and expanding partnerships.
-Indeed several COSIA partners have described initially becoming involved in the project due to personal connections.
-One COSIA leader at LHS recalls how the social network came into play during the recruitment phase of COSIA: "It was one phone call to someone who I knew I had a good relationship with and they called someone at some place that they had a good relationship with and they called someone at some place that they had a good relationship with and I feel like it is about building those kinds of personal bridges."
-COSIA is now at the Scripps Institute of Oceanography (SIO) in large part because a particular individual (who had previously experienced MARE training at LHS) joined the faculty at SIO, having come directly from Rutgers where he taught the COS course.
+In writing about cross-sector partnerships, Kingsley and O'Neil (2004) describe the important role that a social network plays in growing, supporting, and expanding partnerships.
+Indeed several COSIA partners have described initially becoming involved in the project due to or through personal connections.
+One COSIA leader recalls how LHS' social network came into play during the recruitment phase of COSIA:

+It was one phone call to someone who I knew I had a good relationship with and they called someone at some place that they had a good relationship with... it is about building those kinds of personal bridges.

+Indeed, Scripps is now a COSIA partner (though not a sub-awardee) in large part because a particular individual (who had previously experienced MARE training at LHS) joined the faculty at SIO, having come directly from Rutgers where he taught the COS course.
 These examples speak to the "ripple effects" of personal connections, and how they can create momentum in partnership projects such as these.

-Another reason for why organizations enter into partnerships and how they function once there is the level of their embeddedness (Kingsley & O'Neil, 2004).
-Embeddedness is an example of existing infrastructure and social networks.
-For example, the Birch Aquarium in San Diego would be expected to have a high level of embeddedness with SIO, given that Birch Aquarium exists to help disseminate SIO's research.
+Similarly, another reason for organizations to enter into partnerships and how they function once there is the level of their embeddedness (Kingsley & O'Neil, 2004).
+Embeddedness is an example of an existing infrastructure and established social networks.
+For example, the Birch Aquarium in San Diego would be expected to have a high level of embeddedness with Scripps, given that Birch Aquarium exists to help disseminate Scripp's research.
 As a partner from Birch described it: